-6. Allegations of Harassment
+6.0 Allegations of harassment

-- 6.1 Any allegations or concerns of harassment must be taken seriously, considered carefully, addressed speedily and, where possible, in confidence. - 6.2 If they feel able to do so, staff and students should: - make it clear, if they observe others behaving in a harassing way, that such behaviour is unacceptable; - support those who are being subjected to such behaviour and are considering making a complaint; and - with the consent of the individual being subjected to such treatment, draw this to the attention of any of the following: - Equality and Diversity Adviser (Dignity and Respect Network); - Dignity and Respect Network Contact; - an appropriate officer within the School or Service area; - Students' Union Advice Centre; - Trade Union representative; - Human Resources representative;

-- Occupational Health. - 6.3 Support can also be sought from the Employee Assistance Programme for staff and the Counselling Service for students.
+- Any allegations or concerns of harassment must be taken seriously, considered carefully, addressed speedily and, where possible, in confidence. - 6.2 If they feel able to do so, staff and students should: - make it clear, if they observe others behaving in a harassing way, that such behaviour is unacceptable; - support those who are being subjected to such behaviour and are considering making a complaint; and - with the consent of the individual being subjected to such treatment, draw this to the attention of any of the following: - o Equality and Diversity Adviser (Dignity and Respect Network); - Dignity and Respect Network Contact; - o an appropriate officer within the Faculty or Service area; - Students' Union Advice Centre; - Trade Union representative; - o Human Resources representative. - Occupational Health service - 6.3 Support can also be sought from the Employee Assistance Programme for staff and the Counselling Service for students.

-7. Informal Resolution
+7.0 Informal resolution